andy-atlas/env-controller-display/README.md

-# 🌱 env-controller-display
+# 🌱 env-controller-display (Minimal)

 https://www.instagram.com/p/DWZN_imDmET/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==

-A simple ESPHome-powered display for keeping an eye on your grow environment in real time.
+A stripped-down ESPHome display for monitoring your grow environment in real time.

-Quickly check **temperature, humidity, VPD, target VPD, and fan speed** — no need to open Home Assistant every time.
+This version focuses on the essentials — **temperature, humidity, and VPD** — with a clean, full-screen layout and no extra controls.

+No target tracking.
+No fan display.
+No modes.
+Just the data you actually need at a glance.

 ---

 ## 🚀 Features

-- 📊 Live environment data (Temp / RH / VPD)
+- 📊 Real-time Temp / Humidity / VPD
-- 🎯 Target VPD tracking with visual feedback
-- 🌬️ Fan speed monitoring
-- 🎛️ VPD mode display (Early / Mid / Late / Custom)
+- 🖥️ Clean 3-card full-screen layout (800×480)
 - ⚡ Built with ESPHome + LVGL
 - 🔌 Pulls directly from Home Assistant
+- 🧩 Works with any sensor (CHT832X, SHT31, etc.)

 ---

 ## 📦 Installation

-Spin up a new ESPHome device and drop in the config below.
+Create a new ESPHome device and use the configuration below.

 ---